Schmerb/cryptokeeper-client/README.md

 * password: demopassword

 ## Description
-CryptoKeeper is a cryptocurrency tracking application using real-time market data via Socket.IO.
+CryptoKeeper is a cryptocurrency tracking application using real-time market data via [Socket.IO](https://socket.io/) and [Cryptocompare](https://www.cryptocompare.com/).
 The current cryptocurrencies tend be quite volatile compared to more traditional currencies and stocks with prices sometimes dropping or increasing drastically in a matter of hours.
 By registering for an account, users can overcome the uncertaintity of keeping up with the market by creating custom events to monitor a given currency for a specific condition.

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
  (e.g. Bitcoin just reached $12k, Ethereum dropped 5%)